 The DM-NVX-351 includes all the features of the DM-NVX-350 with the addition of surround sound to stereo downmixing.
 Refer to the “7.1 Surround Sound Audio with Downmixing” section below for details.

 Real-Time 4K60 Video Distribution

 Engineered for demanding conference room and classroom applications, DM NVX ensures real-time, full-motion 4K60 video performance for the presentation of multimedia, videoconferencing, and live camera images.
-DM NVX employs high-quality JPEG 2000 encoding using a patent-pending technique that overlaps scaling and encoding latencies, achieving an ultra-low end-to-end latency of 30 ms at 60 fps, so on-screen functions such as mousing and game play are fluid and natural.
+DM NVX employs high-quality JPEG 2000 encoding and decoding using a patent-pending technique that decodes and scales simultaneously to achieve imperceptible end-to-end latency of just 25 ms or less (1.5 frames).
+With DM NVX, interactive functions such as mousing and game play are fluid and natural.

 Encoder and Decoder in One

 In a single compact device, the DM-NVX-351 is configurable to operate as either a network AV encoder or decoder.